flinker-app/docsfx/docs/upgrade-share-app.md

 ---
-title: Upgrade Share App to the Latest Version
+title: Upgrade Protect app to the Latest Version
-description: Learn how to upgrade your Share App to the latest version to enjoy enhanced features, security improvements, and performance boosts.
+description: Learn how to upgrade your Protect app to the latest version to enjoy enhanced features, security improvements, and performance boosts.
-keywords: Share App, upgrade, SharePoint, App Store, App Catalog, latest version
+keywords: Protect app, upgrade, SharePoint, App Store, App Catalog, latest version
 canonical_url: https://docs.flinker.app/docs/upgrade-share-app.html
 ---

-# Upgrade Share App to the Latest Version
+# Upgrade Protect app to the Latest Version

 > [!TIP]
-> **Why Upgrade Your Share App?**
+> **Why Upgrade Your Protect app?**
 > - **Enhanced Features**: Gain access to the latest functionalities that improve your workflow.
 > - **Security Improvements**: Protect your data with the newest security patches and updates.
 > - **Performance Boosts**: Experience faster and more reliable app performance.